 One last thing about this is that there is a silver lining to our concept of mechanical dead space.
-The endotracheal tube (ETT) actually creates a narrow passageway from the teeth/ lips (where we drew that blue line) down to the trachea, essentially negating the dead space of the naso- and oro-pharynxes.
+The endotracheal tube (ETT) actually creates a narrow passageway from the teeth/lips (where we drew that blue line) down to the trachea, essentially negating the dead space of the naso- and oro-pharynxes.
 So while the net change in overall dead space may be negligible as far as amount added versus amount taken away, we still want to maximize efficacy of ventilation and minimize unnecessary things in our vent circuit when possible.
+And we'll come back to this concept in the Appendix.

-There is another related concept to consider in this discussion of dead space that doesn't quite fit any of the types mentioned above.
+There is another related concept to consider in this discussion of dead space that doesn't quite fit any of the types above.
 We like to think of all of these volumes as fixed quantities of air, but the truth is that the containers that hold this air are flexible or have stretch and therefore we sometimes see differences in expected versus actual values.
-One example of this is that the amount of air we put into the system doesn't always match up exactly with air out of the system.
+One example of this is that the amount of air we put into the system (Tidal Volume) doesn't always match up exactly with air out of the system (exhaled tidal volume).
 So where does that air go?
 Some of it stays in the alveoli (see upcoming discussion on recruitment), some of it leaks around our ETT cuff, some of it is lost to the tissues and airway structures, etc. While this isn't exactly dead space per se, it helps to recognize that it is a thing that can cloud our understanding of air volumes.